annmarynguyen/BERT-Pokemon-Predictor/README.md

 ## Contributions

-Role: Implemented the data collection, creating the dataset, ML/NLP pipeline, modeling, and evaluation.
+This project was completed in collaboration with one team member.
+I managed the data, implemented the BERT embedding pipeline, similarity-based recommendation system, and model evaluation.
+My collaborator contributed to report writing and presentation.